satori-chatbots/taskyto-review/README.md

 We have evaluated Taskyto across several dimensions.
 The results of the evaluation are available [here](evaluation/README.md).

+## Download

+Due to the limitation in Anonymous GitHub which does not support cloning the repository, we provide a zip file with the source code.
+[Download the zip file](taskyto-src.zip) and uncompress in an empty folder.

 ## Usage

 To run a specific chatbot there is a script (`main.py`) which is in charge of loading the chatbot and interpret the contents of the yaml files.
 The yaml files must be located in some folder.
 For example, `examples/yaml/bike-shop`.
 Then: